cklim83/test_md/03_rb130_rb139/testing.md

 ## Using Minitest
-- Overview:
+### Steps Overview
 - Create a test file
 - Create a test class by subclassing `MiniTest::Test`.
 -  Create a test by creating an instance method that starts with `test_`.
 -  Create assertions with `assert_equal`, and pass it the expected value and the actual value.
 -  Colorize Minitest output with `minitest-reporters`
 -  You can skip tests with `skip`.
 -  Minitest comes in two syntax flavors: assertion style and expectation style.
 The latter is to appease RSpec users, but the former is far more intuitive for beginning Ruby developers.

 ### Minitest vs RSpec
 - Minitest is the default testing library and comes installed with Ruby while RSpec doesn't